zhang314159265/slk/doc/Scrt1.o.md

    # make %esp 16 bytes align
    9:   83 e4 f0                and    $0xfffffff0,%esp

-   # push a garbage so we push 8 works in total and maintain 16 bytes alignment
+   # push a garbage so we push 8 words in total and maintain 16 bytes alignment
    c:   50                      push   %eax

    # stack end